sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

 **Every performance of *Assassins* is now sold out – please check the [box office](https://sedos.ticketsolve.com/ticketbooth/shows/1173660211) for returns.**

-**Content warnings:** The show includes scenes of and references to violence, including guns and gunshots, death, suicide, strong language and adult content.
+**Content warnings:** The show includes scenes of and references to violence, including guns and gunshots, death, suicide, strong language, adult content and flashing lights.
 The production also includes a single use of strong racially discriminatory language.
 All guns used during this performance are replicas which are inoperable.
 All gunshot sound effects are pre-recorded.
 Recommended for ages 15+.

 **Assassins**\
 Music and Lyrics by Stephen Sondheim \